studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 instance of one or more of these namespaces.
-This can be used to allocate a restricted set of CPU or memory resources to a set of processes by placing them in the same *cgroup* namespace, give a set of processes access to a restricted portion of the filesystem tree by placing them in their own *mount* namespace, or give processes their own system of which they are running as the [root user][root] (without having root-level access to the whole system) by placing them in a *user*
+This can be used to allocate a restricted set of CPU or memory resources to a set of processes by placing them in the same *cgroup* namespace, give a set of processes access to a restricted portion of the file system tree by placing them in their own *mount* namespace, or give processes their own system of which they are running as the [root user][root] (without having root-level access to the whole system) by placing them in a *user*